NoorFatimaAnwar/Car_Price_Prediction_Model/README.md

 Open the `notebooks` folder and run each cell one by one in order

 ### 4. Interactive Prediction (Jupyter Widgets)
-  ** Inside the notebook, you can use ipywidgets with dropdowns and sliders to get real-time predictions.**
+ Inside the notebook, you can use ipywidgets to input details with dropdowns and sliders and get real-time predictions.

 ---
 ## 📈 Models Implemented